-When it comes to smart thermostats, there’s a handful to choose from, but the big three that stand out are the Nest, Ecobee3, and Honeywell Lyric.
+When it comes to smart thermostats, there’s a handful to choose from, but the big three that stand out are the Nest, Ecobee4, and Honeywell Lyric Round.
 We’ve tried out all three to see which one has the upper edge, and where their features differ.

-Each of these three smart thermostats is unique in its own way, so before we dive in and discuss the similarities and differences between them, here’s a brief overview of the Nest, Ecobee3, and the Lyric.
+Each of these three smart thermostats is unique in its own way, so before we dive in and discuss the similarities and differences between them, here’s a brief overview of the Nest, Ecobee4, and the Lyric Round.

-One of the more popular options when it comes to smart thermostat is the $250 Nest Thermostat, which sports a unique design from Tony Fadell, the designer of the original iPod (which the Nest is mildly reminiscent of with its spinning wheel).
+One of the more popular options when it comes to smart thermostats is the Nest Thermostat ($250), which sports a unique design from Tony Fadell, the designer of the original iPod (which the Nest is mildly reminiscent of with its spinning wheel).
 It’s ultimate feature, though, is the ability to learn your habits and automatically change the thermostat so that you eventually don’t have to mess with it at all.

 Its user interface is also very user-friendly, and perhaps the easiest smart thermostat to install and use out of the three.

-The Ecobee3 ($250) is the only smart thermostat that we know of that has a touch screen, so if you know how to use a smartphone, then controlling the thermostat will be a breeze.
+The Ecobee4 ($250) is the only smart thermostat that we know of that has a touch screen, so if you know how to use a smartphone, then controlling this thermostat will be a breeze.
 It also has the biggest screen out of the three thermostats, giving room for plenty of information to appear without crowding the display.

-The Ecobee3 also comes with a remote sensor that you can place in another room, so if you have larger house with an upstairs, you can place the sensor there and have the thermostat use that sensor for regulating the temperature instead of the sensor that’s on the thermostat itself.
-There’s also a Lite model of the Ecobee3 that doesn’t come with remote sensor support, but it’s priced at just $170, making it the cheapest smart thermostat around.
+The Ecobee4 also comes with a remote sensor that you can place in another room, so if you have a larger house with an upstairs, you can place the sensor there and have the thermostat use that sensor for regulating the temperature instead of the sensor that’s on the thermostat itself.

-The $200 Honeywell Lyric isn’t quite as popular as the above options, but its Honeywell’s attempt at creating a hip and sleek smart thermostat.
-It has a round shape like the Nest, and even has a similar scroll wheel–although it’s not nearly as tactile as the Nest’s fluid scroll ring.
+The Honeywell Lyric Round ($200) isn’t quite as popular as the two options above, but its Honeywell’s attempt at creating a hip and sleek smart thermostat.
+It has a familiar round shape like the Nest, and even has a similar spin wheel—although it’s not nearly as tactile as the Nest’s fluid scroll ring.

 It was also pretty easy to install, and Honeywell does a decent job of telling you where all the wires go.
 However, that’s where most of the pleasantries end, as the user interface is quite buggy.